AxC1271/AxC1271/README.md

 ⚙️ Currently learning about VLSI Design (Digital and Analog) <br/>
 📟 Skilled in RTL scripting and FPGA toolchains <br/>

 Hi!
 I am a Case undergraduate student studying computer engineering.
-My interests are coding, badminton, rock climbing, and cooking!
+My interests are coding, badminton, rock climbing, and baking!
+Outside of academics, you can catch me skateboarding around campus, playing chess, doodling, or sleeping. :)

 <!--
 **AxC1271/AxC1271** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.